Tronak007/revanced-extended/README.md

 Note that the <a href="../../actions/workflows/ci.yml">CI workflow</a> is scheduled to build the modules and APKs everyday using GitHub Actions if there is a change in ReVanced patches.
 You may want to disable it.
 </details>

-## To include/exclude patches or patch other apps
+## To include/exclude patches or to patch other apps
 [**See the list of patches**](https://j-hc.github.io/rvmm-config-gen/)

  * Star the repo